US Embassy: Americans Aboard Quarantined Ship to Fly Home

-The U.S. Embassy in Japan said Americans aboard a quarantined cruise ship will be flown back home on a chartered flight Sunday.
+The U.S. says Americans aboard a quarantined cruise ship will be flown back home on a chartered flight Sunday.

-The aircraft will arrive in Japan late Sunday, and people will be flown to Travis Air Force Base in California, with some passengers continuing to Lackland Air Force Base in Texas, the embassy said in a letter to passengers and crew, posted online Saturday.
+The aircraft will arrive in Japan late Sunday, and people will be flown to Travis Air Force Base in California, with some passengers continuing to Lackland Air Force Base in Texas, the U.S. Embassy in Tokyo said in a letter to passengers and crew that was posted online Saturday.

 After arriving in the U.S., all will need to go through another two weeks of quarantine, the letter said.